-The Town of High River recognizes that cooperation between urban and rural municipalities promotes growth and innovation in every sub-region.
+The Town of High River collaborates with neighbouring urban and rural municipalities to promote growth and innovation.

 The Calgary Metropolitan Region Board

-The Calgary Metropolitan Region Board will be officially established in January 2018, when the new regulation comes into effect.
+The Calgary Metropolitan Region Board was officially established in January 2018, when the new regulation came into effect.

 The Calgary Metropolitan Region Board will be the first provincially mandated growth management board for the Calgary region.

 For more information, visit the Land Use Framework section of the Alberta Environment and Parks website.